California 67

 This guide sign for Exit 1D, Bradley Avenue was added when California 52 signs were installed in the opposite direction.
 Photo taken 04/09/11.

-Southbound California 67/San Vicente Freeway reaches Exit 1D, Bradley Avenue.
+Southbound California 67 (San Vicente Freeway) reaches Exit 1D, Bradley Avenue.
 Photo taken 04/09/11.

-The next exit along California 67/San Vicente Freeway south is Exit 1C, Broadway and Fletcher Parkway.
+The next exit along California 67 (San Vicente Freeway) south is Exit 1C, Broadway and Fletcher Parkway.
 Broadway travels east to Bostonia, while Fletcher Parkway travels west to Fletcher Hills and Grossmont.
 Photo taken 04/09/11.

 Southbound California 67 approaches its southern terminus with Interstate 8 in El Cajon.
-The next exit is Exit 1C, Broadway and Fletcher Parkway, followed by Exits 1A-B, Junction Interstate 8 east to El Centro and west to San Diego.
+The next exit is Exit 1C, Broadway and Fletcher Parkway, followed by Exits 1A-B, Interstate 8 east to El Centro and west to San Diego.
 Photo taken 02/07/05.

 California 67 leaves Santee and enters the city of El Cajon, which had a population of 94,869 as of the 2000 Census and was incorporated on November 12, 1912.
 Photo taken 04/09/11.

 Southbound California 67 reaches Exit 1C, Broadway and Fletcher Parkway.
-Stay left for Exit 1A, Junction Interstate 8 west to San Diego and right for Interstate 8 east to El Centro.
+Stay left for Exit 1A, Interstate 8 west to San Diego and right for Interstate 8 east to El Centro.
 To Magnolia Avenue south to downtown El Cajon, stay right.
 Photo taken 02/07/05.

-Immediately thereafter, California 67 splits between Exit 1A, Junction Interstate 8 west to San Diego and Exit 1B, Junction Interstate 8 east to El Centro.
+Immediately thereafter, California 67 splits between Exit 1A, Interstate 8 west to San Diego and Exit 1B, Interstate 8 east to El Centro.
 Stay right for Interstate 8 east; the left three lanes connect to Interstate 8 west.
 Photo taken 02/07/05.

 A California 67 south reassurance shield is posted here, as the state route effectively follows the ramp to Interstate 8 west and Magnolia Avenue south.
 Photo taken 04/09/11.